matebaranyi1995/academic-kickstart/content/en/authors/admin/_index.md

 #  - Visitors
 ---

 I am a PhD Student at the Budapest University of technology and Economics.
-My research interests include graphical models and nonparametric statistic.
+My research interests include graphical models and nonparametric statistics.
 My PhD supervisor is [Marianna Bolla](math.bme.hu/~marib).